spacetelescope/pastasoss/README.md

 pastasoss.get_soss_traces(245.84, order='12')
 ```

+## Demo

-A very short demo [notebook](https://github.com/tbainesUA/pastasoss/blob/develop/notebooks/pastasoss_demo.ipynb) is included with the package and we encourage users to checkout.
+A concise demonstration [notebook](https://github.com/tbainesUA/pastasoss/blob/develop/notebooks/pastasoss_demo.ipynb) is included with the package.
+We encourage users to explore it for a quick introduction to **PASTASOSS**.

+## Get Involved

+We welcome community feedback to improve and expand PASTASOSS.
 Community feedback  and contribution is encouraged!

+## Resources
+TBD